blastrock/pkgj/README.md

   You need to install the [NoPsmDrm][] plugin and follow the setup instructions.
   After installing a PSM game, you'll need to refresh your livearea.
 You can do that by booting into the recovery menu and selecting `Rebuild Database`.
-  This will also remove your livearea layout.
+  This will also reset your livearea layout.
+To enable psm downloads and prove that you read this readme, add "psm_disclaimer_yes_i_read_the_readme" and the name of the needed plugin to the config file.

 8. The PSM Games don't work.